schwarz-e/schwarz-e.github.io/research.md

 ---

 ## Predictive Modeling of Vascular Grafts and Clinical Translation
-Computational tools can directly accelerate the clinical translation of new medical technologies.
-I have worked extensively with **multi-institutional teams** of clinicians and researchers in the development of **tissue-engineered vascular grafts**, using computational models of vascular behavior to predict surgical outcomes and define safety limits for cardiovascular function.
+I collaborate extensively with **multi-institutional teams** of clinicians and researchers to advance the development of **tissue-engineered vascular grafts**, using computational models of vascular behavior to predict surgical outcomes and define safety limits for cardiovascular function.
+These computational tools can directly accelerate the clinical translation of new medical technologies.
 [Explore Clinical Translation Research →](/research/translation)

 <figure style="max-width: 90%; margin: auto;">